AllYarnsAreBeautiful/ayab-manual/docs/installation/software.md

 ![](../img/macos/ayab-app-confirm-open.png)

 You only have to do this confirmation once.
 Until you overwrite the app with a different version, macOS will remember you authorized it to run and not bother you again when you run it.

 You can now head over to [Firmware](./firmware.md) to update your Arduino board.

+## Linux

+### Prerequisites

+AYAB is built with [Qt](https://www.qt.io).
+The official list of supported Linux distributions is published [on the Qt website](https://doc.qt.io/qt-6/linux.html#supported-configurations), but most recent distributions should have no problem running AYAB.

+The AYAB [AppImage](https://appimage.org) includes most dependencies the application needs to run, such as Python and Qt.

+If you have a desktop environment running you should be ready to run AYAB as you downloaded it.
+However, to flash the AYAB firmware to your shield or interface, you'll need to install `avrdude`, which you can generally install with your package manager:

+*For Debian/Ubuntu*

+    sudo apt install avrdude

+*For openSUSE*

+    sudo zypper install avrdude

+*For Fedora*

+    sudo yum install avrdude

+#### Serial port access permissions

+To be able to communicate with your Arduino, it might be necessary to add the rights for USB communication by adding your user to some groups.

+    sudo usermod -a -G tty [userName]
+    sudo usermod -a -G dialout [userName]

+After doing that you may need to close and reopen your session.

+### Installation

+Download the Linux AppImage from [ayab-knitting.com](https://ayab-knitting.com/ayab-software/).

+Follow the [AppImage instructions](https://docs.appimage.org/introduction/quickstart.html#how-to-run-an-appimage) to make the AppImage executable.

+Then you can double-click the AppImage to start AYAB.

+You can now head over to [Firmware](./firmware.md) to update your Arduino board.